How do I register for an internship?

 Can I do my internship this summer and register for the credits this fall?

-We strongly discourage this, but if it is a financial aid hardship it can be done with the approval of the faculty supervisor and the School of IAS.
+We strongly discourage this, but if it is a financial aid hardship it can be done with the approval of the faculty supervisor.

 The internship I am applying for requires a resume and cover letter.
 Where can I find help writing these documents?